Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Huang estimated that once engineers got used to the advance functions, productivity could be further improved.

 Macron’s wide variety of lighting products all go through a proofing and testing stage before order acceptance and mass production.
 The company produces approximately 1000 proofs, or samples, annually.
-To improve the quality and efficiency of this sample production, Macron switched its computer-aided manufacturing (CAM) software to CAM Express, also from Siemens PLM Software.
-CAM Express is a CAM-only configuration of Siemens PLM Software’s NX CAM product, providing special integrations for use with Solid Edge.
+To improve the quality and efficiency of this sample production, Macron switched its computer-aided manufacturing (CAM) software to Solid Edge CAM Pro, also from Siemens Digital Industries Software.
+Solid Edge CAM Pro is a CAM-only configuration of Siemens Digital Industries Software’s NX CAM product, providing special integrations for use with Solid Edge.

-“We rely heavily on 3-axis machining to process samples; CAM Express provides many tooling methods that enable us to make better and subtler engravings more quickly compared to previous tools,” says Huang.
+“We rely heavily on 3-axis machining to process samples; Solid Edge CAM Pro provides many tooling methods that enable us to make better and subtler engravings more quickly compared to previous tools,” says Huang.

 After initial exploration and application, Macron now plans to step up its training, including advanced courses that will enable its engineers to further improve design efficiency and overall productivity.